bicerfatih/Fine-Tuning-LLAMA-2-With-Custom-Dataset-Using-QLoRA-Sentiment-Analysis/README.md

 Fine-tuning basically means training a model on a specific task like Q&A or use cases.

 I’m aiming to fine-tune a model to analyse financial data from company reports, specifically using QLoRa for sentiment classification.
-For this I must have a dataset that shows whether the outcomes are successful or not, or it should provide some other kind of labels.

 ## Project Structure